sebbekarlsson/onestate/README.md

 # onestate.js
-> Sort of like `React` but does not render anything.
+> Sort of like `React` but not try to be as smart.

 ## Usage
 > markup: